US FDA 21 CFR Part 820 Quality System Regulation

 US 21 CFR 820.30 Design Control Requirements

-After conceptualizing a new medical device, the next step in its product advancement is the design.
+After conceptualizing a new medical device, the next step in its product advancement is the manufacturing plant layout design.
 This is the most important stage in the advancement of a medical device since a defective plan may prompt it being inadequate or dangerous (that is, not affirmed or cleared by the administrative organization).

-At the design stage, an outline control process should be started and actualized as a feature of the quality system requirement.
+At the design stage, an outline design control process should be started and actualized as a feature of the quality system requirement.
 Generally, outline controls are straightforward and logical steps to ensure that what you develop is what you meant to develop and that the last item lives up to your client’s needs and desires.